Top 5 Will Drafting Tips

-Before you meet with your trusts and estates attorney to draft your will, first take some time to think about the individual(s) that you would trust to handle your affairs after you die.
+Before you meet with your trusts and estates attorney to draft your Last Will and Testament, first take some time to think about the individual(s) that you would trust to handle your affairs after you die.
 Consider naming someone who is honest, responsible, good with his or her finances, and who you believe will follow your and the Court’s directions.

 The wrong fiduciary might steal from your estate, neglect to pay estate taxes, or fail to properly distribute your property to your beneficiaries.
 Similarly, the wrong fiduciary might take advantage of you while you are alive in order to influence you to name him as your primary beneficiary and as your executor.